Quasi-Experimental Shift-Share Research Designs: Extensions

-instrumenting $\Delta x_{\ell t}$ with $z_{\ell t,FD}=\sum_{n}s_{\ell n,t-1}\Delta g_{nt}$, where $\Delta$ is the first-differencing operator for both observations and shocks.\footnote{There is another argument for fixing the shares in a pre-period that applies when the current shares are affected by lagged shocks in a way that is correlated with unobservables $\varepsilon_{\ell t}$.
-In the labor supply example suppose local labor markets vary in flexibility, with stronger reallocation of employment to industries with bigger subsidies in flexible markets.
-If subsides are random but persistent, more subsidized industries will be increasingly concentrated in regions with flexible labor markets and Assumption 1 will be violated if such flexibility is correlated with $\varepsilon_{\ell t}$.
-This concern is distinct from that in \textcite{Jaeger2017} who focus on the endogeneity of shares to the lagged residuals, rather than shocks, in a setting closer to \textcite{GPSS}. \citeauthor{Jaeger2017} also point out another issue relevant to panel SSIV, that the outcome may respond to both current and lagged shocks; we return to this issue in Section \ref{subsec:Extensions}.}
+Finally, we note that while fixing exposure shares may have the advantage of isolating cleaner time-varying shock variation, it may also have an efficiency cost: lagging the shares by many periods is likely to make the shift-share instrument less predictive of treatment (see Appendix \ref{subsec:SSIV-Relevance-panels} for a formal argument).
+If a researcher wants to update the shares to maximize the first stage, but also isolate the shock variation over time (which is not achieved by controlling for unit $\ell$ fixed effects with time-varying shares), she may instead use the first-differenced specification.
+That is, estimate $\Delta y_{\ell t}=\beta\Delta x_{\ell t}+\gamma^{\prime}\Delta w_{\ell t}+\Delta\varepsilon_{\ell t},$ instrumenting $\Delta x_{\ell t}$ with $z_{\ell t,FD}=\sum_{n}s_{\ell n,t-1}\Delta g_{nt}$, where $\Delta$ is the first-differencing operator for both observations and shocks.
+This strategy has been employed, for example, by \textcite{AutorDorn2001} as we discuss in Section \ref{subsec:Application}.\footnote{There is another argument for fixing the shares in a pre-period that arises when the current shares are affected by lagged shocks in a way that is correlated with unobservables $\varepsilon_{\ell t}$.
+In the labor supply example, suppose local labor markets vary in flexibility, with stronger reallocation of employment to industries with larger increases in import tariffs in flexible markets.
+If import tariffs are random but persistent, industries with growing tariffs will be increasingly concentrated in regions with flexible labor markets and Assumption 1 will be violated if such flexibility is correlated with $\varepsilon_{\ell t}$.
+This concern is not specific to panel data, but may also arise in cross-sections or repeated cross-sections.}